 Most of our revenues are denominated in U.S. dollars, while some of our expenses are denominated in Renminbi.
 In addition, our PRC subsidiary and consolidated affiliated entities hold U.S. dollars in PRC bank accounts to pay for certain Renminbi-denominated expenses such as payroll and rent.
 As such, they are subject to foreign exchange translation differences on their U.S. dollar balances.
-The foreign exchange impacts relate to accounts payable denominated in Renminbi were negative \$146,000, negative \$17,354 and positive \$59,200 for the years ended December 31, 2011, 2012 and 2013, respectively, and the foreign exchange impacts relate to the U.S. dollars held by PRC entities with Renminbi as functional currency were negative \$242, negative \$2 and positive \$436 for each of the years ended December 31, 2011, 2012 and 2013, respectively.
-All foreign exchange impact was recorded in general and administrative expenses in our consolidated statement of operations.
+The foreign exchange impacts relate to accounts payable denominated in Renminbi were positive \$59,200, negative \$49,046 and negative \$65,505 for the years ended December 31, 2013, 2014 and 2015, respectively, and the foreign exchange impacts relate to the U.S. dollars held by PRC entities with Renminbi as functional currency were positive \$436, positive \$1,735 and negative \$6,265 for each of the years ended December 31, 2013, 2014 and 2015, respectively.
+All foreign exchange impact was recorded in general and administrative expenses in our consolidated statement of operations (expect for those exchange impact caused by translation of financial statements, which is recorded in other comprehensive losses in our consolidated statement of operations).

 We have no hedges against currency risk.
-If Renminbi continues to appreciate relative to the U.S. dollar, our cost to acquire products priced in Renminbi and our expenses denominated in Renminbi will become more expensive in U.S. dollars.
-Consequently, any increase in the value of the Renminbi against the U.S. dollar may reduce our margins, reduce our competiveness against retailers with costs denominated in currencies other than Renminbi or render us unable to meet our costs.
+If Renminbi appreciates relative to the U.S. dollar, our cost to acquire products priced in Renminbi and our expenses denominated in Renminbi will become more expensive in U.S. dollars.
+Consequently, any increase in the value of the Renminbi against the U.S.

+dollar may reduce our margins, reduce our competiveness against retailers with costs denominated in currencies other than Renminbi or render us unable to meet our costs.

 The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the current policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 Following the removal of the U.S. dollar peg, the Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 During the period between July 2008 and June 2010, the Renminbi has traded stably within a narrow range against the U.S. dollar.
-Since June 2010, the Renminbi has started to slowly appreciate further against the U.S. dollar, though there have been periods when the U.S. dollar has appreciated against the Renminbi as well.
+Since June 2010, the Renminbi has started to slowly appreciate further against the U.S. dollar, though there have been periods, especially during 2014 and 2015, when the U.S. dollar has appreciated against the Renminbi as well.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.